andrewxhill/andrewxhill.github.io/_posts/2015-03-27-in-defense-of-burger-cartography.markdown

 Like many other fields, the cartography thing is changing fast.
 I like to point out how many other non-scientific and scientific fields have many times in their history gotten stuck in local optima.
 Dogma sets in, the optima sticks around as _almost laws_, and then some Indiana Joneseque hero comes in and shows that there is a taller mountain through the clouds.
 Entire fields change their text books, and the history of mistakes is sorta forgotten.

-The dogma of cartography is certain to be overturned by new discoveries, preferences, and norms.
-This is the second most exciting part about cartography, the bariers to engaging with the practice have recently been lowered past a threshold that a casual cartographer can now explore outside the bounds of comfort.
+The dogma of cartography is certain to be overturned by new discoveries, preferences, and norms from now until forever.
+This is the second most exciting part about cartography, the bariers to engaging with the practice have recently been lowered to such a low threshold that a casual cartographer can now explore outside the bounds of comfort for traditional cartography.
+My bet is that the next Indiana Joneses and Katniss Everdeens come from that group of map makers.

-## In practice on CartoDB
+## Some early indicators at CartoDB

 I was an early skeptic of [Twitter Maps](http://blog.cartodb.com/twitter-maps/) on CartoDB.
 I was pretty vocal that we needed to find ways to automate normalization, study the effects of color composition in animations, etc. We actually started work on some of these and I think that the outputs will be some new and interested ways to deal with animation on maps.
 Externally too, a lot of interesting analyses have been [have been made](http://www.floatingsheep.org/2014/08/mapping-ferguson-tweets-or-more-maps.html) to help us think about the problem.
 I love it, that rush to understand something new.